Skip to content

 The manipulation demo utilizes several components:

-1. Vision processing using Grounded SAM 2 and Grounding DINO for object detection and segmentation.
+1. Vision processing using Grounded SAM 2 and Grounding DINO for object detection and segmentation via ROS2 services (/detection, /segmentation).

 2. RAI agent to process the request and plan the manipulation sequence.